felipefialho/css-components/README.md

 Please read this [Coding Style](https://github.com/LFeh/coding-style/) for [Issues](https://github.com/LFeh/css-components/issues), pull requests and coding standards.

 All changes must be made in `/dev` folder.
-The CSS should be modified using the **LESS** preprocessor.
+The CSS should be modified using the [Stylus](https://learnboost.github.io/stylus/) preprocessor.

 ### Getting Started